mountaincharlie/project-three-python-minigames/README.md

 * Repsonse by Kevin on Stack Overflow: <a href = "https://stackoverflow.com/questions/23294658/asking-the-user-for-input-until-they-give-a-valid-response">Implementing Your Own Validation Rules</a> for using if/else statements to trigger my own validation rules.
 * Chris' post on finxter: <a href = "https://blog.finxter.com/python-how-to-import-modules-from-another-folder/#:~:text=The%20most%20Pythonic%20way%20to,import%20module%20.">Method 3: Dot Notation with __ init __.py</a> for how to import modules from a sperate directory.
 * NanoDano's post on Dev_DUNGEON: <a href = "https://www.devdungeon.com/content/import-python-module-string-name">Import Python Module by String Name</a> for how to import a module using its name as a string.
+* Jeremy's answer on Stack Overflow: <a href = "https://stackoverflow.com/questions/6523791/why-is-python-running-my-module-when-i-import-it-and-how-do-i-stop-it/6523855#6523855">prevent code in the module from being executed when imported</a> for how to prevent a module's code being exectuted when its imported into another module.

 ## Program Expansion Ideas [to finish]